 Conor “Flowstopper” Barry has been a household Pine Cove name for the last several years.
 You may know him from his start at the Woods or maybe from his Purina Dog Chow campaign at the Towers.
-Or you may soon get to know him as he starts his next Pine Cove chapter at the Ridge.
+Or you may know him now as the camp director at our Central Texas high school camp, the Ridge.
 No matter how you know him, to know him is to love him!
-Enjoy learning more about the newest Ridge camp director.
+Enjoy learning more about our fearless Ridge camp director.

 How long have you been working at Pine Cove and in what positions?

-This will be my ninth summer at Pine Cove.
 I served two summers at the Woods in 2014 and 2015, as a counselor and senior counselor, where I worked on the dream team!
-Then I was the men’s director at the Towers from 2016 to 2021, and now I am the Ridge director.
+Then I was the men’s director at the Towers from 2016 to 2021, and then I became the Ridge director.

 What are you most excited about in being the Ridge director?